Batroc the Leaper

 Thus, when a S.H.I.E.L.D. agent (later identified as Agent 13, and later still as Sharon Carter) stole a canister from THEM, the shadowy conspiracy hired Batroc to pit him against the S.H.I.E.L.D. super-spies.
 Unknown to Agent 13, the canister held an alien compound, Inferno 42 – an extremely potent incendiary and explosive.

 Batroc did recover the canister despite S.H.I.E.L.D.’s efforts.
-But he was then attacked by Captain America, who soon proved to be a superior fighter.
+But he was then attacked by Captain America (Steve Rogers), who soon proved to be a superior fighter.
 Agent 13 leveraged the fight to grab the canister and run away with it.

 During the brawl, Batroc noticed that the canister had been dented and was starting to glow.
 Explaining to Cap that the Inferno 42 might explode and destroy the whole of New York City, he offered an alliance to reclaim the canister and save the city.